-A separate, but related, sign of meth use is weight loss.
-Weight loss occurs mainly because meth causes a decrease in appetite, but other factors that contribute as well.
+A separate but related sign of meth use is weight loss.
+Weight loss occurs mainly because meth causes a decrease in appetite, but other factors contribute as well.

 The first is that people abusing meth may not prioritize eating.
 Because meth users try to avoid withdrawal symptoms at all costs, they tend to spend a lot of time, money, energy, and other resources obtaining the drug.
 As a result, tasks like eating and self-care are deprioritized.

-Another reason meth abuse leads to weight loss is because the drug often causes an increase in the number of calories burned.
+Another reason meth abuse leads to weight loss is that the drug often causes an increase in the number of calories burned.
 Like other stimulants, meth increases heart rate, breathing, blood pressure, wakefulness, and body temperature.
-All of these processes require energy, so people using meth may burn calories at a faster rate than those who aren’t using the drug.
+All these processes require energy, so people using meth may burn calories faster than those who aren’t using the drug.

 5. Body Odor

-Meth use can sometimes lead to strong body odor in some users so this is definitely a sign to look out for if you suspect a loved one of abusing meth.
+Meth use can sometimes lead to strong body odor in some users, so this is a sign to look out for if you suspect a loved one of abusing meth.

 7. Extreme Mood Swings

 Meth causes users to experience dramatic mood swings.
-One minute they could be on top of the world, another they could feel anxious or angry.
-Usually these feelings are brought on by paranoia, leading to delusions of persecution or danger.
+One minute they could be on top of the world.
+Then, they may feel anxious or angry.
+Usually, these feelings are brought on by paranoia, leading to delusions of persecution or danger.
 As a result, they may blame those around them for these feelings or become convinced that others intend to harm them.

 8. Increased Libido

 At a neurological level, meth stimulates sexual arousal by releasing chemicals like dopamine.
 Dopamine is responsible for feelings of well-being and desirability.
-Meth can also increase the level of adrenaline, giving users more stamina for sexual activity.
+Meth can also increase adrenaline, giving users more stamina for sexual activity.

 These same chemicals also lower inhibitions and impair judgment.
 Both of these may make users more likely to engage in high-risk unprotected sex, something that makes users susceptible to sexually transmitted diseases.

-Hepatitis B, C, and HIV are of particular concern for this population because many take the drug intravenously and share needles.
+Hepatitis B, C, and HIV are particularly concerning for this population because many take the drug intravenously and share needles.

 9. Premature Aging

-One common symptom of meth abuse is that of premature aging.
+One common symptom of meth abuse is premature aging.
 This happens because meth causes blood vessels to constrict, thereby cutting off the steady flow of blood to the body.
 Heavy, prolonged meth abuse can weaken and destroy these vessels.
-As a result, tissues are more prone to damage and the body is unable to repair itself.
-Skin loses its elasticity and luster, making users look as though they’ve aged decades in only a few short years.
+As a result, tissues are more prone to damage, and the body cannot repair itself.
+Skin loses its elasticity and luster, making users look like they’ve aged decades in only a few short years.